AKS-74U: Design

 The AKS-74U's compact dimensions were achieved by using a short 206.5 mm barrel (this forced designers to simultaneously reduce the gas piston operating rod to an appropriate length).

-The AKS-74U is approximately 3 oz lighter than the NATO equivalent XM177, and 10.2 in shorter with the stock folded.
+The AKS-74U is approximately 3 oz lighter than its NATO equivalent, the XM177, and 10.2 in shorter with the stock folded.

 Operation

 Due to the shortening of the operating mechanism, the cyclic rate rose slightly to around 700 rounds per minute.
-In order to effectively stabilize projectiles, the barrel's twist rate was increased from 200 mm (1:7.87 in) or 37 calibers rifling twist rate to 160 mm (1:6.3 in) or 29.6 calibers rifling twist rate to adapt the AKS-74U for muzzle velocities of 720 m/s and higher.
+In order to effectively stabilize projectiles, the barrel's twist rate was increased from 200 mm (1:7.87 in) (or 37 calibers rifling twist rate) to 160 mm (1:6.3 in) (or 29.6 calibers rifling twist rate) to adapt the AKS-74U for muzzle velocities of 720 m/s and higher.

-A new gas block was installed at the muzzle end of the barrel with a muzzle booster, which features an internal expansion chamber inside the cylindrical section of the booster while the conical end acts as a nozzle to increase net pressure inside the gas chamber by supplying an increased amount of propellant gases from the barrel.
+A new gas block was installed at the muzzle end of the barrel with a muzzle booster, which features an internal expansion chamber inside the cylindrical section of the booster, while the conical end acts as a nozzle to increase net pressure inside the gas chamber by supplying an increased amount of propellant gases from the barrel.
 The chrome-lined muzzle booster also burns any remaining propellant, which would normally reduce muzzle blast.

 However, due to the extremely short barrel and conical end of the booster, the muzzle blast is nevertheless extremely large and visible.
 The muzzle device locks into the gas block with a spring-loaded detent pin and features two parallel notches cut into the edge of the flash hider cone, used for unscrewing it using the cleaning rod.
-Unlike most Kalashnikov variants there is no provision to store the cleaning rod under the barrel.
+Unlike most Kalashnikov variants, there is no provision to store the cleaning rod under the barrel.
 The front sight was integrated into the gas block/forward sling loop.